 CreditCards.com is an independent, advertising-supported comparison service.
 The offers that appear on this site are from companies from which CreditCards.com receives compensation.
 This compensation may impact how and where products appear on this site, including, for example, the order in which they may appear within listing categories.
 Other factors, such as our own proprietary website rules and the likelihood of applicants' credit approval also impact how and where products appear on this site.
 CreditCards.com does not include the entire universe of available financial or credit offers.

-Updated: March 15, 2018
+Updated: April 25, 2018

-While card issuers shy away from promising instant approval, you can be approved within minutes in many cases.
+Itching for a shiny new credit card?
+In many cases, you can be approved within minutes.
 Add to that, there is a card for nearly everyone – it's just a matter of knowing what you want and what you will likely qualify for.
-Here, we look at:

 Whatever your reason for applying for a credit card, we’ll answer your most pressing questions.